 But here’s why it still matters for bariatric surgery: it’s standardized, it’s quick, and it correlates well enough with health risk at scale that insurance companies built their coverage criteria around it.
 Like it or not, BMI is the language of bariatric eligibility.
 So you need to speak it.

-What BMI Do You Need to Be for Gastric Sleeve?
+What BMI Do You Need to Be for Gastric Sleeve Surgery?

 The traditional answer and still the one most insurance plans use comes from NIH guidelines: